yan-fung/backend-hashtag-generator/README.md

 - Hashtag stats

-## Thanks
+## Thank You
--  Thanks to my teammate - [Geroge](https://github.com/George-xixi)
+-  Thank you to my teammate - [Geroge](https://github.com/George-xixi)
--  Thanks to all the tutors and everyone in our cohort at [Command Shift](https://github.com/CommandShiftHQ).
+-  Thank you to all the tutors and everyone in our cohort at [Command Shift](https://github.com/CommandShiftHQ).